 Taking Care When Managing Continence

-Getting to the toilet on time may be difficult if the person has problems with strength, stamina or mobility or with memory, orientation and understanding.
+Getting to the toilet on time may be difficult if the person has problems with strength, stamina, or mobility or with memory, orientation, and understanding.

-It is important to empty the bladder and bowel regularly for general health, to stay continent and to avoid constipation and urine infections.
+It is important to empty the bladder and bowel regularly for general health, to stay continent, and to avoid constipation and urine infections.

 Here are some tips to help support a person to use the toilet safely and effectively.

-A healthy diet and plenty to drink is important to keep bladder and bowel functioning well.
+A healthy diet and plenty to drink are important to keep bladder and bowel functioning well.
 If the person’s diet or medical condition is affecting bladder or bowel function, contact their GP or the Bladder and Bowel Service for advice.

 The best position for going to the toilet is sitting down on the toilet with feet on the floor and knees level with the hips or higher than the hips.
 This position will help the bladder and bowel to empty properly.
 If the toilet seat is too high it stops the bladder and bowel from emptying fully and this can lead to urine infections or constipation.

 Getting on and off the toilet safely can be difficult and it may be tempting to add a high seat to the toilet to make this easier, but high seats prevent the bladder and bowel emptying effectively.
 Instead of a high seat, use rails that fit around the toilet or rails fixed to the wall, to give a firm hold when getting up from the toilet.

 Commodes can be useful, especially if the person’s bed or chair is a long way from the toilet.
 Most commodes can be adjusted, so the height is right for effective use.
 Some are wheeled and can be positioned over the toilet.
 Commodes with a large bucket or chemical commodes are also available for times when the bucket can’t be emptied straight away.